parsevalbtc/libbitcoin-system-wiki/Unlendable-Money-Fallacy.md

 fixed-supply-money-growth-ratio = commodity-money-growth-ratio / inflation-ratio.
 ~103% = 100% / 97%
 ```
-A fixed-supply money is often presumed to [change in purchasing power](Inflation-Principle) in proportion to the products it represents.
+A fixed-supply money is often presumed to change in [purchasing power](Inflation-Principle) in proportion to the products it represents (i.e. demand).
 In other words, with twice the amount of products each [unit](Glossary#unit) of the money will [trade](Glossary#trade) for twice its previous amount of products.
 ```
 purchasing-power-this-year = purchasing-power-last-year * annual-growth-ratio
 103 = 100 * 103%